Best Air Purifier for Small Room: What Actually Works

 CADR: The Most Important Number

-CADR (Clean Air Delivery Rate) measures how quickly a purifier removes dust, smoke, and pollen.
+CADR, or Clean Air Delivery Rate, measures how quickly an air purifier removes particles such as dust, smoke, and pollen from the air.

 HEPA Filtration for Small Spaces